-UPS Planning to Raise Shipping Rates After Holiday Season
+UPS Will Be Increasing Its Shipping Rates Immediately After Busy Holiday Shipping Season

-The rate hikes will be invested in service expansion and enhancements
+The company states that its rate hikes will be invested in service expansion and capability enhancements

 It's almost time for the busiest online shopping days of the year!
 And with that online shopping comes a lot of package shipping.
 As more and more shoppers buy their goods online, it puts a strain on the infrastructure those goods use to make it to their final destinations.
 According to the United Parcel Service (UPS), rates will be increasing in December to fund needed expansions and enhancements.

 The UPS 2020 rate increases were just announced and will raise shipping rates by 4.9% for UPS Ground, UPS Air and International services.
 These rates will take effect on December 29, 2019.

 Increases are needed